Our Trustees

 Louise Hastings

-Kim Hoiser
+Kim Hosier

 Kim originally trained as a social worker and was employed in child protection.
 She joined her local rape crisis centre as a volunteer in 1990 and worked in the sector for thirty years, this included the role of Centre Director.